Ava DuVernay’s Array teams with Google for $500,000 filmmaker grant

 The grant is part of Google Assistant’s commitment to amplifying marginalized voices.
 Last year, Google Assistant partnered with filmmaker Paul Feig’s female-focused director incubator Powderkeg: Fuse, and this year with screenplay platform the Black List for a storytelling fellowship.

-“Google is committed to making diversity, equity, and inclusion part of everything we do,” says Elle Roth Brunet, Google Assistant’s entertainment partnerships lead.
+“Google is committed to making diversity, equity, and inclusion part of everything we do,” says Elle Roth Brunet, Google Assistant’s entertainment partnerships lead and producer of the project.
 “We know that equity is linked to opportunity, so it is our hope that by providing opportunities to historically underrepresented groups in the industry, we can work with our partners to make strides towards equality in entertainment.”

 That said, big tech’s involvement with efforts surrounding inclusion and diversity have been met with skepticism regarding their sincerity and long-term dedication to racial and social equity.
 And DuVernay acknowledges the issue.
 “I’m highly suspicious of big companies talking the talk and not walking the walk,” she says.
 “Array has been approached by many companies.
 Checks are everywhere these days, to be honest.
 Our intention is always to be highly selective about who we hold hands with.
 And to make sure that those checks are being written toward efforts that will actually move a needle, not just pay lip service.